TERRA TOYS

 The Solution

-Research
+Research Goals

-Understand how users make purchase decisions
+• Understand how users make toy purchase decisions online.

-Gather user feedback on the current website
+• Gather direct feedback on frustrations with the current Terra Toys website.

 User Interviews

-Competitive & Comparative Analysis
+Competitive Analysis

 The Persona